anguswilliams91/CornerPlot/README.md

 `pip install CornerPlot-master.zip`

 which will also install missing dependencies.
 The module is called `corner_plot`.
 The plotting function is also called `corner_plot` and has an informative docstring.
-Below is an example output.
+Below is an example output, where samples from a unit, isotropic Gaussian are plotted.

 ![Alt text](example.png?raw=true)